Quantifying Knowledge Distillation Using Partial Information Decomposition: Empirical Validation

-\textbf{Discussion:} From Figure \ref{fig_classificationAcc}, we see that both RID and VID perform equally well when the teacher is trained, whereas the performance degradation of the VID when the teacher is untrained is significantly larger w.r.t. that of the RID.
-This can be attributed to the fact that the VID student trying to blindly mimic the teacher.
+\textbf{Discussion:} From Figure \ref{fig_classificationAcc}, we see that both RID and VID perform equally well when the teacher is trained.
+However, the performance degradation of VID under the untrained teacher is significantly larger w.r.t. that of the RID.
+This can be attributed to the fact that the VID student trying to naively mimic the teacher.
+RID leads to more resilient and effective distillation under nuisance teachers as it succinctly quantifies task-relevant knowledge rather than simply aligning student and teacher representations.
 TED, despite being rather unstable, performs very close to the baseline model in both cases.
-As evident from Figure \ref{fig_pidPlots}, in the case of the trained teacher (whose $\mi{Y}{T}>0$), we observe that the distiallable knowledge $\uni{Y}{T}{S}$ in the teacher decreases with the increasing number of epochs.
-Consequently, the distilled knowledge $\red{Y}{T}{S}$ increases.
+As evident from Figure \ref{fig_pidPlotsCombined}, in the case of the trained teacher (whose $\mi{Y}{T}>0$), we observe that the knowledge available for distillation $\uni{Y}{T}{S}$ in the teacher decreases with the increasing number of epochs.
+Consequently, the amount of knowledge transferred $\red{Y}{T}{S}$ increases.
 When the teacher is not trained (i.e., $\mi{Y}{T}=0$), $\uni{Y}{T}{S},\red{Y}{T,S}\approx0$ as expected.
 Both BAS and RID models show an increase in $\mi{Y}{S}$ even when distilled from the untrained teacher.
 However, in this case, VID shows a very low $\mi{Y}{S}$ as expected, caused by the distillation loss forcing to mimic the teacher.
+A Python implementation of the experiments is available at \url{https://github.com/pasandissanayake/kd-rid}.